-- 1. If your child is going to absent from school, please call the school at 718-263-9770, dial "0" between 7:30 and 9:00 a.m., giving your child's name, class, reason for absence and length of absence, if known.
+- 1. If your child is going to be absent from school for any reason, please call the school at 718-263-9770, dial "0" between 7:30 and 9:00 a.m., giving your child's name, class, reason for absence and length of absence, if known.
 If your child is late or absent, you will receive an automated call from the Department of Education.
-We do not control these calls at the school level.
-If you are planning a vacation when school is in session, you must provide the school with an intent to travel form and copies of your itinerary or plane tickets if you are leaving the country. - 2.
+We do not control these calls at the school level. - 2.
 Your children are expected to be in school by 8:40 a.m., Monday-Thursday, to ensure that they are in their classroom and ready to learn by 8:50.
 On Fridays, they should be in school by 7:50 a.m., since instruction starts at 8:00 a.m. - 3.
 If your child arrives at school after 8:50, they are late and he/she must get a late pass when they enter the building at the security desk or in the main office.
 If they do not get a late pass, we cannot guarantee that they won't be marked absent as opposed to late for the day. - 4.
 If a child is out for 1 or 2 days, please send a written explanation to your child's classroom teacher upon their return. - 5.
-If a child is out for 3 or more days, a doctor's note must be given to the classroom teacher upon their return. - 6.
-If you plan on travelling in or out of the country an Intent to Travel Form must be completed and can be obtained in the main office at any time.
-A copy of your itinerary or plane tickets must be attached, if you are travelling out of the country.
+If a child is out for 3 or more days, a doctor's note must be given to the classroom teacher/main office upon their return. - 6.
+If you plan on travelling while school is in session you must complete and submit an Intent to Travel Form (available in the main office).
+If you are leaving the country you must supply the school with a copy of your itinerary, showing the date you are leaving and returning.